 Fold strip "c" in half, creating a crisp crease.

 Hold folded strip "c" in one hand with the fold at the bottom.
 The bottom fold is going to be the bottom of the innermost heart.
 Place strips "d" and "e" on each side (outside) of strip "c," lining up the bottoms evenly to prepare for stapling.
-Strips "d" and "e" are each one half of your middle heart, so make sure your patterns are facing the way you would like.
+Strips "d" and "e" are each half of your middle heart, so make sure your patterns are facing the way you would like.
 Next, line up strips "a" and "b" and staple all strips together at the bottom.

-Tip: If you're using a variety of strips that don't match each other, don't worry which direction patterns are facing.
+Tip: If you're using a variety of strips that don't match each other, don't worry about which direction patterns are facing.
 This is only if you want each individual heart to have distinct coloring on the inside that differs from the outside.

-Using both end pieces of strip "c," gather to form heart and staple.
+Using both end pieces of strip "c," gather to form a heart and staple.
 Repeat this process to form the remaining two hearts.

 Tip: Using two staples works better than just one.
 Your hearts will be stronger and less wobbly.
-See examples above.
+See the examples above.

 The middle heart will be glued down between the arches of the smallest heart.
 The largest, outermost heart will be tucked and glued down between the arches of the middle heart.
 Use clothespins or paper clips to hold these sections together until the glue dries.

 If you'd like to hang your heart, cut a strip that measures 3" x 1".
 Use a hole punch to create a hole at the top.
-Reinforce hole using rivet and rivet tool.
+Reinforce the hole using a rivet and rivet tool.
 Apply glue dots to each side of the bottom of the strip.
 Tuck down and glue in between the arches of the largest, outermost heart.
-Secure with clothespin or paperclip until glue is strong.
+Secure with a clothespin or paperclip until the glue is strong.
 Attach string and hang.